tweag/nickel/rfcs/007-bytecode-interpreter.md

 Tuples, records and arrays are stored as a contiguous C-style array of values.

+A single closure[^mut-rec-block] is in general represented using 3 words

+- the function pointer
-A single closure (because OCaml also represents a block of mutually recursive functions together) is in general represented using 3 words: the function pointer, the arity of the function and the offset for the environment of the closure packed in one word, and a function pointer for full application (which is an optimization used to avoid creating useless partial applications).
+- the arity of the function and the offset for the environment of the closure packed in one word
+- a function pointer for full application (an optimization used to avoid creating useless partial applications when the function is fully applied).

+[^mut-rec-block]: OCaml also represents a block of mutually recursive functions
+    together, which is mostly a sequence of closures with a common environment and an infix header in-between

 #### Virtual machine